Skip to main content

 Single Tooth Implants

 When you lose a single tooth, a dental implant with a custom crown provides the most natural and functional replacement option available.
 Unlike a traditional bridge, which requires preparation of adjacent teeth, a single implant stands independently.
 This means your neighboring teeth remain untouched and uncompromised.
-The crown atop the implant is crafted to match your existing teeth in color, shape, and translucency, creating a seamless appearance in your smile.
+The custom crown atop the implant is crafted to match your existing teeth in color, shape, and translucency, creating a seamless appearance in your smile.

 A single implant restoration typically requires the surgical placement of the implant followed by a healing period of three to six months.
 During this time, osseointegration occurs.
 Once fully integrated, Dr. Marlin then fabricates a custom crown in our in-house lab.
 The precision craftsmanship ensures an ideal bite alignment and natural appearance that blends indistinguishably with your natural teeth.
 Many patients report they forget they even have an implant after the restoration is complete.